-RecurPost extends the social life of your evergreen content by automatically it sharing on a recurring basis.
-The time-saving tool works with all the top platforms and has a variation hack to stay within Twitter’s rules.
-RecurPost has a ton of other useful features to rinse and repeat your best posts, making it a trusty sidekick for any snowed-under social media manager.
+RecurPost extends the social life of your best tweets by automatically sharing them on a recurring basis.
+The time-saving tool works with all the top social media platforms and has a Tweet variation hack to stay within the Twitter rules.
+RecurPost has a ton of other useful features to rinse and repeat your best posts, making it a trusty sidekick for any snowed-under social media marketing manager.

 Become a prolific social poster in only a few clicks!

 You’ve invested time and energy in creating killer piece of content.
-Perhaps a 5,000-word SEO-rich article, a customer case study you’re rightly proud of, glowing product reviews or your best-selling product.
 Make sure it gets discovered again and again by automatically reposting it to your Twitter account and other social media platforms with RecurPost.

-Once its RecurPost is setup, it will keep your best content alive for longer and save you hours crafting and posting individual updates.
+Once its RecurPost is set-up, it will keep your best content alive for longer and save time crafting and posting individual updates.
 You have total control over the where, what and frequency of each post, or can assign this responsibility to RecurPost which will optimise it all for you.
 It will even pull stories from your favourite blogs’ RSS Feeds or Google Alerts, keeping your content calendar full and varied.
 In other words, it can deliver your Twitter marketing strategy for you!

 RecurPost was founded by Dinesh Agarwal, a scientist turned entrepreneur from Surat in India.

 His lightbulb moment for the tool came when trading marketing support for equity in startups, responsible for raising awareness and growing their order books.
-“What if I could give life to their best content from past that has been forgotten?” he asked himself.
+“What if I could give new life to their great content and blog posts that have been forgotten?” he asked himself.

-One of the internal tools he built solved they very issue, resurfacing golden content time and again with very little effort.
+One of the internal tools he built solved they very issue, resurfacing golden content and social media marketing time and again, with very little effort.
 Turns out, many others shared his desire to automate Twitter and make their life easier.

 We spoke to Dinesh about his experiences as a Maker and how he intends for RecurPost users to see a return on their subscription within three months.

-RecurPost’s free plan allows you to add up to three social accounts and recycle 100 evergreen posts.
-That’s pretty generous!
+RecurPost’s free version allows you to add up to three social accounts and recycle 100 evergreen posts.
+That’s plenty for a review.

-I used to use it myself for Surges, which is just about the highest endorsement I can give it.
+I used RecurPost myself for a couple of months to automate my Twitter account.
 It fixes a very real problem for me in that I have a love/hate relationship with social media – one month it saps far too much of my time, followed by much-needed periods of digital detox.
 Auto-schedulers such as RecurPost allow me to post my reviews once and forget it, keeping my Twitter feed fresh and freeing up time to check out more marketing tools.